Kotlin/kotlindl/docs/create_your_first_nn.md

 Quite simple, right?
 Let's take a closer look at what we have defined here.
 First, we specify the kind of input we will pass to this neural network.
 We have images that are 28 x 28 pixels and only have one color channel.
-Thus the input will be an array of size 28 x 28 x 1.
+Thus, the input will be an array of size 28 x 28 x 1.

 The first layer is `Flatten()`.
 It simply reformats the data, transforming the three-dimensional input array into a one-dimensional array